 How long do you shoot for?

-My full day coverage is for up to 8 hours, which generally covers about an hour of wedding prep until just after the first dance.
-I find that it’s more than enough to take plenty of photos of the wedding, but if your wedding is going to be particularly long or spread out, we can always discuss adding extra hours.
-If the day is running late (as we all know weddings often do!), I won’t just leave as the clock ticks over the 8 hour mark and miss something important, but if it’s looking like you might need me for a while beyond the agreed time, we can decide then if you want me for some additional hours.
+My full day coverage is 8-10 hours, which generally covers about an hour of wedding prep until just after the first dance.
+I find that it’s more than enough to take plenty of photos of the day, but if your wedding is going to be particularly long or spread out, we can always discuss adding extra hours.
+If the day is running late (as we all know weddings often do!), I won’t just head off and miss something important, but if it’s looking like you might need me for a while beyond the agreed time, we can decide then if you want me for some additional hours.

 How many photos do you take?
 Do I get them all?

-The final number is very dependent on the wedding I’m shooting, but as a minimum I promise 350, although it can often be more.
-There will be some I snap that don’t make the cut due to duplicates etc, but you’ll get all the photos I edit so that you see the whole story.
+The final number is very dependent on the wedding I’m shooting, but as a minimum I promise 450, although it can often be more.
+There will be some I snap that don’t make the cut due to duplicates etc, but you get all the images that I keep and fully edit.
+Any others I don't retain will be blinkers or blurry!

 Do you edit the photographs?
 Will you remove my double chin/spots/annoying family member?

 Yes, all your photographs will be fully colour-balanced and edited in my artistic style.
 Some will be in black and white, whether it’s because I feel like it suits it better, or the lighting conditions mean that black and white will work better than colour.
-I don’t do too much extreme Photoshopping; I will definitely do some subtle perfecting here and there for any temporary blemishes, but won’t fundamentally change how you look.
-If there is something specific you need however, let me know and we can always chat about it.
+I don’t do too extreme Photoshopping; I will happily do some subtle perfecting here and there for any temporary blemishes, but won’t fundamentally change how you look - trust me, you’re beautiful as you are.

 You take lots of natural photos; do you do any posed or group shots?